microsoft/PackageUploader/Operations.md

 - **bigId**: *productId* or *bigId* required
 - **branchFriendlyName**: *flightName* or *branchFriendlyName* required
 - **flightName**: *flightName* or *branchFriendlyName* required
-- **marketGroupName**: optional - if not set, it will remove all packages from all market groups (case sensitive)
+- **marketGroupName**: optional - if not set, it will remove packages from all market groups (case sensitive)
+- **packageFileName**: optional - if informed it will only delete packages with this file name; if not set, it will remove all packages
+- **useRegexMatch**: optional - if set, it will remove all packages that have a regex match with the pattern in *packageFileName*

 # ImportPackages
 ###### Imports all game packages from a branch to a destination branch